 Objectives

 To develop a better understanding of the training needs in and around SADC TFCAs;

+Linke initiatives involved with training assessments

+To develop a better understanding of capacity building and outreach needs for rural communities in SADC TFCAs;

-To establish an improved overview over existing training capacity (actors, programmes, etc.) in the SADC-region
+To establish an improved overview over existing training capacity (actors, programmes, etc.) in the SADC-region, building on the database created by IUCN BIOPAMA;

+Help match training need with training capacity

 To arrive at a basic training plan/strategy for the region, including some innovative and forward-thinking proposals that also look at less traditional approaches such as coaching, peer-to-peer learning, twinning, facilitation of problem-solving and stakeholder dialogue.

-To come up with a strategy that puts training more on the agenda of TFCA decision-makers and funders
+To prepare a strategy that puts training more on the agenda of TFCA decision-makers and funders;

+Development of a continuous training/development strategy

+To prepare a strategy for progressively including rural communities in the implementation of SADC TFCAs;

-To look at mobilisation of funds for trainings, other than traditional ranger training
+To look at mobilisation of funds for trainings, other than traditional ranger training.

 Mention has also been made of the idea to support inter-TFCA learning by e.g. facilitating twinning processes or peer-to-peer learning.
 Utilising the network portal for online trainings is also an opportunity so far not exhausted.

+To look at ways of obtaining long term support & funding for a few key areas in a TFCA that can then be used both as an example and a learning by doing training site,

+To find a way to introduce a monitoring system that measures actual training impact especially in the mid to long term,

+Contribute to maintaining training standards (possibly linked to monitoring system).

 Membership